-Board of Directors and Stockholders of Tactile Systems Technology, Inc.
+Board of Directors and Stockholders Tactile Systems Technology, Inc.

-We have audited the accompanying consolidated balance sheets of Tactile Systems Technology, Inc. and its subsidiary, Swelling Solutions, Inc. (collectively, the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for each of the two years in the period ended December 31, 2014.
+We have audited the accompanying consolidated balance sheets of Tactile Systems Technology, Inc. and its subsidiary (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for each of the two years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.